Nekroze/borderworlds-library/CONTRIBUTING.md

     ``$ cd borderworlds-library/``

-4. Create a branch for local development.
+3. Create a branch for local development.

     ``$ git checkout -b name-of-your-bugfix-or-feature``

 Now you can make your changes locally.
-The best way to make changes is to install curator via ``pip install librarian-curator`` then use the command ``make change`` in the library repository and the rest will be handled for you.

-5. When you're done making changes, check that your changes pass all tests.
+4. When you're done making changes, check that your changes pass all tests.

     ``$ make test``

-6. Commit your changes and push your branch to GitHub.
+5. Commit your changes and push your branch to GitHub.

     ``$ git add .``